xenify-io/litepaper/README.md

 ## ◽️ Starts at Zero Supply

 - XNF will commence with a zero token supply, with tokens minted exclusively through user participation in the ecosystem.
+This approach ensures that there will be no stealth launch, which often provides an unfair advantage to a select few.
+Instead, all participants will have an equal opportunity to engage with and benefit from the protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)